awsdocs/amazon-efs-user-guide/doc_source/performance.md

 Provisioned Throughput mode is available for applications with high throughput to storage \(MiB/s per TiB\) ratios, or with requirements greater than those allowed by the Bursting Throughput mode\.
 For example, say you're using Amazon EFS for development tools, web serving, or content management applications where the amount of data in your file system is low relative to throughput demands\.
 Your file system can now get the high levels of throughput your applications require without having to pad your file system\.

 Additional charges are associated with using Provisioned Throughput mode\.
-Using Provisioned Throughput mode, you are billed for the storage that you use and throughput that you provision independently\.
-For more information, see [https://aws\.amazon\.com/efs/pricing](https://aws.amazon.com/efs/pricing/)\.
+Using Provisioned Throughput mode, you're billed for the storage that you use and for the throughput that you provision above what you're provided\.
+The amount of throughput that you are provided is based on the amount of data stored in the Standard storage class\.
+For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.
+For more information on pricing, see [Amazon EFS Pricing](https://aws.amazon.com/efs/pricing/)\.

 Throughput limits remain the same, regardless of the throughput mode you choose\.
-For more information on these limits, see [Amazon EFS Limits That You Can Increase](limits.md#soft-limits)\.
+For more information on these limits, see [Amazon EFS Quotas That You Can Increase](limits.md#soft-limits)\.

 If your file system is in the Provisioned Throughput mode, you can increase the Provisioned Throughput of your file system as often as you want\.
-You can decrease your file system throughput in Provisioned Throughput mode as long as it’s been more than 24 hours since the last decrease\.
+You can decrease your file system throughput in Provisioned Throughput mode as long as it's been more than 24 hours since the last decrease\.
 Additionally, you can change between Provisioned Throughput mode and the default Bursting Throughput mode as long as it’s been more than 24 hours since the last throughput mode change\.
-File systems in Provisioned Throughput mode still earn burst credits\.
-They earn the higher of the two rates, either the Provisioned Throughput rate or the baseline Bursting Throughput rate of 50 MiB/s per TiB of storage\.

 If your file system's metered size provides a higher baseline rate than the amount of throughput you provisioned, your file system follows the default Amazon EFS Bursting Throughput model\.
 You don't incur charges for Provisioned Throughput below your file system's entitlement in Bursting Throughput mode\.
 For more information, see [Throughput Scaling with Bursting Mode](#bursting)\.